 My doctor bluntly described them as nutritionally bereft.

-White sugar, bleached flour, and unhealthy fats can make those cookies less appealing when you’re watching your health.
+White sugar, bleached flour, and unhealthy fats can make those cookies less appealing when watching your health.

 But have you ever stopped to think about their nutritional value?
 Or rather, the lack thereof?